Laura6826/PFDA-assignments/README.md

 ### Necessary software

-In order to run the included files, you will need to ensure that you have access to the correct softwear.
-I would recommend downloading the following applications (ensuring sufficent space on your hard drive prior to installation):
+In order to run the included files, you will need to ensure that you have access to the correct software.
+I would recommend downloading the following applications (ensuring sufficient space on your hard drive prior to installation):

 1. [Anaconda](https://www.atu.ie/sites/default/files/2024-02/aqae022-academic-integrity-policy-1.pdf) (if Anaconda is too large, miniconda would also suffice).
 2. [Visual Studio Code](https://code.visualstudio.com/Download) (this is a code editor).